aarmey/CV/Biosketch.md

  ~ Travel grant to attend PTMs in Cell Signaling Conference in Copenhagen, Denmark

 2013
- ~ Whitaker Fellowship, MIT

-2013
- ~ Siebel Scholar, Class of 2014
+ ~ Whitaker Fellowship, MIT; Siebel Scholar, Class of 2014

 2016
  ~ Ten to Watch, Amgen Scholars Foundation